-3. SAR is tested for a lap-held position with the bottom of the laptop in direct contact against a flat phantom.
+3. Host device is tested in a lap-held position with the bottom of the computer in direct contact against a flat phantom.

 Please see attachment for the detailed measurement data and plots showing the maximum SAR location of the EUT.
 4.